rjsahu082022/Kafka-/kafka-producer/README.md

 This application also supports message retry mechanism, so if a message fails to get produced then it retries 3 times before throwing an error.

+Multiple Topic:-

+  If we want to write on two topic the we have to give both the topic name in local.yaml.
+In this poc we are handling ony two topic.
+We can write on topic by using different end points

+  1. localhost:8087/message
+  2. localhost:8087/message2

+  Multiple Consumer:-

+  If we want to read from multiple consumer then we have to start two consumer on different address.